LitBitch/LitBitch/README.md

  Vroom powered scenerio https://play.aidungeon.com/scenario/cTTLl3FPLefH/so-many-engines-vroom-v3?share=true LitBitch powered scenerio https://play.aidungeon.com/scenario/4IwwRidkhK76/litbitch?share=true Discord for feedback if you want:[AI Dungeon server, Script-library, So Many Engines Vroom!](https://discordapp.com/channels/903327676884979802/1436031451236798526)  @shortstoner.
+I'm super new at this so testers would help, I know I've got a lot of work to do.